konnir/social_media_grammar_spelling/README.md

 ## Licence:
 - The work here is for reasearch purpose.
-- All Original code done by the author is free to us in any way.
+- All Original code done by the author is free to use in any way.
-- Data or / and third party used here belong to their creators and it's user responsiblity to comply with their licences.
+- Data or / and third party used here belong to their creators and it is user responsiblity to comply with their licences.
-- X dataset belong to X (Tweeter), it's user responsiblity to comply with their licences.
+- X dataset belong to X (Tweeter), it is user responsiblity to comply with their licences.